destinmcmurry/wagstaff/README.md

 ### The tools

-Use at least sequelize, express, react, and redux when creating this app.
-You can incorporate any additional libraries or tools you wish.
+Use at least Sequelize, Express and React when creating this app.
+This app is small, so just using React is reasonable, but note that without practicing with more frontend libraries you will have a steep learning curve in senior phase.
+If you are going forward with ***just React*** you will benefit from **deleting all references to React-Redux, Redux and React-Router** (so you don't confuse yourself with trying to use something in half your files and not the other half).

+If you feel ready, start by incorporating React-Router, Redux and React-Redux (we helped get you started with this!)!
+If you go this route, it will be great practice and will prepare you **well** for senior phase.

 ### DB Design

 - Students
-  * have profile info including firstName, lastName, email, and gpa
+  * have profile info including:
+    * firstName - not empty or null
-  * firstName and lastName should not be empty or null
+    * lastName - not empty or null
+    * email - not empty or null; valid email
+    * gpa - decimal between 0.0 and 4.0
-    * should have a virtual 'name' field which is the concatenation of firstName and lastName
+  * must have a virtual 'name' field which is the concatenation of firstName and lastName
-  * email should not be null and should ensure valid email
-  * gpa should be a float (decimal) between 0.0 and 4.0
   * must be assigned to a campus

 - Campuses
-  * have info such as a name, imageUrl, and description
+  * have profile info including:
-  * name should not be allowed to be empty or null
+    * name - not empty or null
-  * imageUrl should have a default value
+    * imageUrl - default value
-  * description should allow an extremely large description
+    * description - extremely large text
   * can have many students assigned (may have none)

 ### Views and Functionality